ibm-garage/springboot-items-api/README.md

 How to deploy:

 1. clone down the code
-2. build and publish the docker container to your container registry using the steps in the "Building the code and packging the JAR into a container"
+2. build and publish the docker container to your container registry using the steps in the "Building the code and packaging the JAR into a container"
    Alternatively, you could use my already published container.
 3. edit the 'manifests/helm/springboot-items-api/values.yaml with your values
 4. log into your kubernetes cluster from the CLI (this may vary depending on where your kubernetes cluster is deployed)